anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-08-11-the-spiritual-heart.md

 The sound “ka” is the first sound at the 12 petaled lotus of Anahata Vortex.
-“Ka" is the first consonant to break out of the causal sound matrix, or logos, of Brahma.
+“Ka" is the first consonant to break out of the causal sound matrix, or logos, of Shiva.
 With this sound vibrates the great idea of hope, that everything created comes from bliss.
 At the anahata level of consciousness we are so aware of ourselves and our world.
 It is important that our lives be meaningful and useful and move in a spiritual direction.
 True hope is the practical knowledge of “I am That”.
 The eternal I-Witness, the Atman, sustains and guides my every movement.
-It is knowledge that everything that comes my way, comes from Brahma.
+It is knowledge that everything that comes my way, comes from Shiva.
 Eventually this pure movement of “ka” weakens and is distorted, then we put our hope in relative issues, in our petty ego, in religion, politics, or the like.
 Hope is divided by worry, doubt, and fear that our meaningful reality structure will not endure.
 Worry